Sunday, April 21, 2024

 בכל זאת התפשט מנהג לכרוך גם חרוסת ביחד עם המצה והמרור. השנה ברור לי כי אנו זקוקים לתפוחים, המסמלים גם את נחישותן של בנות ישראל להמשיך את החיים ואפילו להביא ילדים על אף הסבל והגזרה ואת הטיפול והדאגה של הקב"ה ליולדות ולתינוקות חסרי הישע.

-Despite this, the custom of including charoset in the sandwich together with the matza and maror.
+Despite this, the custom of including charoset in the sandwich together with the matza and maror spread.
 This year it is clear to me that we need the apples that symbolize the determination the Israelite women to continue life and even raise children despite the suffering and decrees, as well as Divine care and concern for the women in labour and the helpless infants.

 גם ה-"שפתי כהן" מלמד כי תהליך הגאולה התחיל רק כאשר הקב"ה ראה כי ישראל ריחמו זה על זה.